twisted/pydoctor/docs/source/sphinx-integration.rst

 * methods -> ``:py:meth:``
 * attributes -> ``:py:attr:``

-Use this mapping in Sphinx by configure the `Intersphinx extension`__.
+You can use this mapping in Sphinx via the `Intersphinx extension`__.

 __ https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html